 Fort Lauderdale, FL 33308

-Pathway to Hope offers intensive outpatient to women who are seeking treatment for substance use problems and any related issues.
+Pathway to Hope offers intensive outpatient to those who are seeking treatment for substance use problems and any related issues.
 Intensive outpatient treatment services are an essential part of the continuum of care in addiction treatment, as they allow you to continue to address medical, psychological, and social problems while you start to adapt to independent life.
 According to the National Institute on Drug Abuse (NIDA), NCBI typically doesn’t facilitate a long-term change.

 Intensive outpatient treatment involves more than nine hours of services each week, but it often includes much more than that.
 Partial hospitalization (PHP) services fall under this category and require more than 20 hours of treatment services each week.
 PHP can sometimes mean as many as 12 hours of therapy each day.
 The amount of time you spend in therapy sessions and treatment each week will depend on your specific needs and your treatment plan.

 In IOP, you may go through a variety of therapy options based on your physical, psychological, and social needs.
 Individual, group, and family therapy sessions are common.
 You may also go through behavioral therapies, which are designed to facilitate change and help you maintain your sobriety.
 Cognitive behavioral therapy, in particular, is very common in addiction treatment and may be instrumental in creating relapse prevention strategies to safeguard your recovery.